apta-org/app-apta/README.md

 [Joi](https://github.com/hapijs/joi) is used for validating request params/payload and response payload.

-# Documentation
+# API Documentation

 We use [hapi-swagger](https://github.com/glennjones/hapi-swagger) for the API endpoints documentation.
-Documentation available at `http://localhost:8080/docs`.
+Documentation available at `http://localhost:8080`.

 # Troubleshooting